bsdinis/ist-software-security/vuln1.md

 ## Impact

 Severe.
-This allows the attacker to know all the credentials to all users (including possible admins) and to learn the schema of the DB:
+This allows the attacker to know all the credentials to all users (including possible admins), the information stored in the DB tables, and to learn the schema of the DB:

 ```
 Friends(id int, username1 varchar(20), username2 varchar(20));